gjbex/Fortran-MOOC/docs/arrays.md

 ### Size and shape

 The `size` intrinsic function returns the number of elements of an array.
-It has the dimention as an optional argument for use with multidimensional arrays, e.g., `size(A, 1)` will return the number of rows of the array, `size(A, 2)` the number of columns.
+It has the dimension as an optional argument for use with multidimensional arrays, e.g., `size(A, 1)` will return the number of rows of the array, `size(A, 2)` the number of columns.

-The `shape` intrintrinsic function returns a one dimensional array with the dimensions for the array.
+The `shape` intrinsic function returns a one dimensional array with the dimensions for the array.
 So for a $$3 \times 5$$ array, the `shape` function return the array `[3, 5]`.

+The `rank` intrinsic function returns the rank of an array, i.e., its number of dimensions.

 The `reshape` intrinsic function takes two arguments.
 The first argument is an array of any shape, the second is a one dimensional array that specifies a new shape.
-In the example code in the previous section, a one dimensional array of size 15 (constructed using implicit do loops) is reshaped into a two dimensional $$3 \times 5$$ array.
+In the example code in the previous section, a one dimensional array of size 15 (constructed using implicit do loops) is reshaped into a two dimensional
+$$3 \times 5$$

+array.
 Note that the size of the array should be equal to the product of the new dimensions.
 For example, you can reshape a $$4 \times 5$$ array into a
 $$2 \times 10$$ array, or into a one dimensional array with 20 elements.
 It can even